Donate Sponsor

 Can you trim cat whiskers?

 You should never trim, pluck or cut a cat’s whiskers.
 Even though cutting a cat’s whiskers is not particularly painful for them, and the whisker will grow back eventually, there is no benefit to cutting them.
-Whiskers are used for spatial awareness, so cutting them could leave your cat feeling disorientated or stressed until they have grown back.
+Whiskers are used for spatial awareness.
+Cutting them could leave your cat feeling disorientated or stressed until they have grown back.

 What is whisker fatigue?